Pensions

 Qualifying Wartime Service

-Generally, a veteran must have served at least 90 days of active-duty service, with at least one day of service during a wartime period, to qualify for a VA pension.
-If you entered active duty after September 7, 1980, generally you must have served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions), with at least one day of service during a wartime period.
+Generally, a veteran must have served at least 90 days of active-duty service, with at least one day during a recognized wartime period, to qualify for a pension.
+If you entered active duty after September 7, 1980, you must generally have served at least 24 months or the full period for which you were called or ordered to active duty, with at least one day of wartime service.
+Veterans must also have been discharged under conditions other than dishonorable.

 Both of these must be true: